 Our staff teams have already been making donations, and now we’re inviting customers, local residents and businesses to donate even more eggs to their nearest store before April 4th.
 Delivery will then be made to the charities in time for Easter.

-Manchester is collecting donations from their local charity, The Children's Adventure Farm Trust.
+Manchester is collecting chocolate Easter egg donations from their local charity, The Children's Adventure Farm Trust.
 The eggs collected will be given to terminally ill, disabled and disadvantaged children from all over the North West of England who CAFT helps.

-Balham is collecting donations their local charity St George's Hospital.
+Balham are collecting chocolate Easter egg donations their local charity St George's Hospital.

 St George's Hospital Charity works with the hospital to fund significant improvements to hospital facilities, research and medical equipment, and schemes that make a real difference in the experience of patients, families and staff.

-Wimbledon is collecting donations their local charity Victoria Drive Primary Pupil Referral Unit .
+Wimbledon is collecting chocolate Easter egg donations their local charity Victoria Drive Primary Pupil Referral Unit .
 In addition to their already fantastic work, they've set up a clothing bank to support their families.
 The eggs donated to them will go to their staff and pupils at their school.

-Alperton, Cricklewood, Neasden, and Wembley is collecting donations from their local charity, The Brent Foodbank.
+Alperton, Cricklewood, Neasden, and Wembley are collecting chocolate Easter egg donations from their local charity, The Brent Foodbank.
 The Brent Foodbank work closely with families, local support agencies and faith and community groups to stop hunger in our local area and end the need for food banks in the UK.
 The eggs we collect will go to the families, local support agencies, and community groups to bring extra joy this Easter.

-Basingstoke is collecting donations their local charity St Michael's Hospice.
+Basingstoke is collecting chocolate Easter egg donations their local charity St Michael's Hospice.
 St Michael's Hospice enables anyone with a life-limiting illness, their families, and carers to attain the highest possible quality of life by providing specialist care and support.